conix-security/zer0m0n/README.md

 *: there are plenty of ways to detect cuckoo or a virtual machine, our thought is to handle known (and used) techniques, and to build post-analysis signatures to detect generic detection techniques and warn the user about possible detection/bypass.

-This list is not exhaustive, if you discover any bug or you would like some specific features, just let us know (:

 DISCLAIMER
 ==========